Count of Hainaut

 The Count of Hainaut (Comte de Hainaut; Graaf van Henegouwen; Graf von Hennegau) was the ruler of the county of Hainaut, a historical region in the Low Countries (including the modern countries of Belgium, the Netherlands, Luxembourg and parts of northern France and western Germany).
 In English-language historical sources, the title is often given the older spelling Hainault.

 List of counts of Hainaut

 10th century

+Throughout the 10th century, it is uncertain whether the region of Hainaut was ever united under one count.
+Separate counties may for example have existed based at the forts of Mons and Valenciennes.